-Why you will love Pretzel Dip
+Why you will love making Pretzel Cheese Dip!

 Quick: Done in just about 15 minutes, this cheesy dip is a no-brainer when it comes to needing a quick appetizer on the fly.
 While I don’t recommend it for traveling, if everyone stops at your house it can be whipped up, shared, and enjoyed in minutes.